-The Brainbox Initiative Research Challenge looks specifically for integrated brain stimulation and brain imaging studies from those who aspire to build a name for themselves in this field.
-The techniques covered include fNIRS, TMS, tDCS, tACS and EEG.
+The Brainbox Initiative Research Challenge looks specifically for ambitious integrated brain stimulation and brain imaging studies from early-career researchers aspiring to build a name for themselves in neuroscience.

-The comprehensive prize will enable an early career researcher to complete a proof of principal or pilot study, boost and promote their CV and research profile, learn new research and non-invasive brain stimulation skills and forge new valuable networking connections.
+The comprehensive Research Challenge prize will enable an early career researcher to complete their proposed proof of principal or pilot study, boost and promote their CV and research profile, learn new research and non-invasive brain stimulation skills and forge new valuable networking connections.

 The winner will be fully supported with:

-- A loan of specialist non-invasive brain stimulation equipment for up to 3 months
+- A loan of specialist non-invasive brain stimulation equipment for up to 3 months, courtesy of Brainbox Ltd

 - Expert technical help and product support from Brainbox’s team of product and application specialists

 - Financial support from Brainbox to help run the study

 - A presentation slot at the Brainbox Initiative Conference 2021 to share updates on their work

-- Plus many other opportunities to raise their profile in this area
+- Plus many other opportunities to promote and raise visibility of their research profile

 2018 Research Challenge Winners